PaillettesDev/Faktur.main/README.md

-This is my first site, i have almost never touch of html/css, it is there is some problems.
+This is my first site, i have almost never touch of html/css, so it is possible there is some problems.
 ---
 # Getting Started with Create React App